Is the looped road in Stanford Park an expressed right-of-way?

 Can a dentist who wants to express his opinion at trial?
 (Nova Scotia, Canada)

-What is the test for actionable negligent misrepresentation?
+What is the test for reasonableness at a tribunal?
 (Nova Scotia, Canada)

 X